Waray-Waray gangs: Legacy

 The heyday of the Waray-Waray gangs gave birth to the negative stereotypical belief in the Philippines that the Waray people are a violent ethnic group compared to others.
 In an opinion column for a newspaper written on July 25, 2011, Prof. Gerry B. De Cadiz of the Eastern Visayas State University condemned the actions of the Waray-Waray gangs and their effect on the image of the Waray people.
 He stated, "Much to our embarrassment, being brave or mag-isog has been perceived by the nation to be associated with brutality, callousness and getting involved in criminality.
 So that the periodic broadcast in national networks and publication in widely-circulated broadsheets of the notorious activities of the so-called Waray-Waray Gang moulded an image so repulsive and damaging to the dignity of both prominent and ordinary Waray."

-The popular ABS-CBN show S.O.C.O.: Scene of the Crime Operatives aired an episode in December 2016 entitled "SOCO: Waray Abuyog Gang Strikes Terror in Meycauayan, Bulacan" that depicted the bloody shootout and heist in Meycauayan.
-The Parañaque shootout was featured in an episode of Case Unclosed entitled "The December Shootout".
-The 2000 action film Waray starring Gary Estrada, Daisy Reyes and Gino Antonio depicted a Waray-Waray gang.
-It told the story of a group of young Waray in South Manila who came to the city in search of a better life.
-The film depicted them as being daring and defiant who often rob to help the poor, creating themselves an image of modern-day Robin Hoods.
-On one faithful day, they made the mistake of kidnapping the daughter of a powerful politician who owned a private army, which led to shootouts and killings between the two parties.